jinkyumpark/introduction-site/README.md

 # Introduction
 Good-looking website for self-introduction and presentation of portfolios is a must for any developer.
 This website does exactly that.
+It shows my resume, portfolio as well as development blogs that I update every now and then.
-You can navigate right now at
+You can check it out right now at
 - [JINKPARK.COM](http://jinkpark.com)

 # Technology Used